cvbate/NYCAirQuality/README.md

 There are a number of factors that could contribute to the decrease we see in Aerosol to that of our "pre" data, like wind.....

+It was suprising that co/aerosol levels would be lower outside of parks than inside of parks.
+However, overall more analysis is needed.
+In the next couple weeks, for my own curiosity, I will do a comparison of co/aerosol levels in relation to EVI masked for elevation(so as to only include trees and not grass)

 #### Troubleshooting